patfilipe/DAmethodSDEM/README.md

-# Estimation of Stochatic Differential Equations mixed models using the Delta method approximaion
+# Estimation of Stochastic Differential Equations mixed models using the Delta method approximation

-R code to estimate modle parameters of stochastic differential usind the Stochastic Gompertz model.
-The method is able to estimates the cases:
+R code to estimate model parameters of the Stochastic Gompertz model, considering:
  1) The fixed effects closed formula
  2) The delta approximation method for random alpha case
  3) The delta approximation method for random beta case